Research Programs and Resources

 - Iowa Center for Undergraduate Research (ICRU)

-- Office of Research and Economic Development Post-Baccalaureate Research Internship
+- Office of Vice President for Research Post-Baccalaureate Research Internship

 - Summer Research Opportunities Program (SROP)